smach/framingham_agendas/README.md

 `addPolygons()` draws the district boundaries.
 The `layerId` parameter is crucial—it lets us identify which district was clicked. `highlightOptions` provides hover feedback.

-[NOte: The new mapgl R package is now among my favorites for mapping in R, but I don't know how it plays with bi-directional Ahiny filtering.
+[Note: The new mapgl R package is now among my favorites for mapping in R, but I don't know how it plays with bi-directional Ahiny filtering.
 Claude chose leaflet, which I'm sure it has much more training data on.]

 ### Bidirectional filter sync